 Ireland has undertaken to review its corporate tax code regularly to ensure that new standards such as BEPS are met while remaining competitive as the economy continues to grow.
-Irish officials have made clear, however, that there will be no change to the corporate tax rate, indicating that "the cornerstone of our competitive offering remains the 12.5% corporation tax rate."
+While introducing a minimum rate for larger enterprises (revenue greater than EUR750 million), the Pillar Two reforms are considered as "accommodating appropriate and acceptable tax competition aligned to key principles, such as substance and creation of real value, including Ireland's 12.5% rate."